Chief Executive Officer

 Chief Commercial Officer

 Paul Rockley is an accomplished business development, sales and marketing executive with over 25 years in the ophthalmic medical device industry.
 His scope of product development and commercialization experience includes surgical capital equipment, implantable & viscoelastic devices as well as OTC tears.
 Prior to joining Biovisics Medical, Paul held senior leadership positions in business development and global commercialization at Eyenuk, Medical Care Corp, Abbott Laboratories Vision Division, Advanced Medical Optics (AMO) and Allergan.

 Paul received his Honors B.Sc. from the University of Guelph (Canada) and his MBA in Healthcare from UC, Irvine.
-Paul and his family live in Newport Beach, CA.

 Executive Board Member

 Anthony Arnold is the CEO & Founder of Precys, a company that helps investors, innovators and early stage companies advance medical innovation.
 Anthony has almost 25 years of experience in the development and commercialization of high-technology medical devices in neuro, orthopedics, ENT and inflammatory diseases.
 Prior to founding Precys, Anthony served as CEO and President for SetPoint Medical; a pioneer in the field of bioelectronic medicine where he built a world-class team that delivered a revolutionary micro-implantable platform, novel therapeutic pathway tested in multiple human trials.
 Prior to joining SetPoint, Anthony held leadership positions with Boston Scientific Neuromodulation, Medtronic and Smith+ Nephew.
-Anthony and his family live in Valencia, CA.

 Medical Expert, Low Vision Optometry Advisor